World War III: Exercise Able Archer

 Exercise Able Archer was an annual exercise by the U.S. European Command that practiced command and control procedures, with emphasis on the transition from solely conventional operations to chemical, nuclear, and conventional operations during a time of war.

 "Able Archer 83" was a five-day North Atlantic Treaty Organization (NATO) command post exercise starting on 7 November 1983, that spanned Western Europe, centered on the Supreme Headquarters Allied Powers Europe (SHAPE) Headquarters in Casteau, north of the city of Mons.
 Able Archer's exercises simulated a period of conflict escalation, culminating in a coordinated nuclear attack.

 The realistic nature of the 1983 exercise, coupled with deteriorating relations between the United States and the Soviet Union and the anticipated arrival of strategic Pershing II nuclear missiles in Europe, led some members of the Soviet Politburo and military to believe that Able Archer 83 was a ruse of war, obscuring preparations for a genuine nuclear first strike.
 In response, the Soviets readied their nuclear forces and placed air units in East Germany and Poland on alert.

 This "1983 war scare" is considered by many historians to be the closest the world has come to nuclear war since the Cuban Missile Crisis of 1962.
-The threat of nuclear war ended with the conclusion of the exercise on 11 November, however.
+The threat of nuclear war ended with the conclusion of the exercise on 11 November.

 Strategic Defense Initiative

-The Strategic Defense Initiative (SDI) was proposed by U.S. President Ronald Reagan on 23 March 1983.
-In the latter part of his presidency, numerous factors (which included watching the 1983 movie The Day After and hearing through a Soviet defector that Able Archer 83 almost triggered a Russian first strike) had turned Ronald Reagan against the concept of winnable nuclear war, and he began to see nuclear weapons as more of a "wild card" than a strategic deterrent.
+The Strategic Defense Initiative (SDI) was proposed by US President Ronald Reagan on 23 March 1983.
+In the latter part of his presidency, numerous factors (which included watching the 1983 movie The Day After and hearing through a Soviet defector that Able Archer 83 almost triggered a Russian first strike) had turned Reagan against the concept of winnable nuclear war, and he began to see nuclear weapons as more of a "wild card" than a strategic deterrent.
 Although he later believed in disarmament treaties slowly blunting the danger of nuclear weaponry by reducing their number and alert status, he also believed a technological solution might allow incoming ICBMs to be shot down, thus making the US invulnerable to a first strike.
 However, the USSR saw the SDI concept as a major threat, since a unilateral deployment of the system would allow the US to launch a massive first strike on the Soviet Union without any fear of retaliation.

 The SDI concept was to use ground-based and space-based systems to protect the United States from attack by strategic nuclear ballistic missiles.
 The initiative focused on strategic defense rather than the prior strategic offense doctrine of mutually assured destruction (MAD).
 The Strategic Defense Initiative Organization (SDIO) was set up in 1984 within the United States Department of Defense to oversee the Strategic Defense Initiative.